Distributed ammonia and sustainable fertilizer production

 The availability of renewable energy acts as the driving force for green ammonia production.
 Renewable energy resources are distributed more evenly around the globe than fossil fuels, and the type of available renewable energy depends on location.
 Countries where these resources are in ample supply can become more self-sufficient in fertilizer production.
 This, in turn, would reduce problems caused by supply chain disruptions and price fluctuations.

-Stamicarbon has recently completed a feasibility study to produce green ammonia in Angola.
-Check the article here.
+Stamicarbon has completed a feasibility study to produce green ammonia in Angola.
+Read more about this project.

 The costs of fertilizer imports, distribution and logistics are high, which reduces the availability of fertilizers for farmers.
 High port entry and domestic distribution costs, which increase even further in case of supply chain disruptions, make fertilizers difficult for farmers to afford.